lexcao/lexcao.github.io/_posts/2019-11-28-reactive-overview.md

 3. Flux and Mono.
    1. Flux: A Reactive Streams [`Publisher`](https://www.reactive-streams.org/reactive-streams-1.0.3-javadoc/org/reactivestreams/Publisher.html?is-external=true) with rx operators that emits **0 to N** elements, and then completes.
    2. Mono: A Reactive Streams [`Publisher`](https://www.reactive-streams.org/reactive-streams-1.0.3-javadoc/org/reactivestreams/Publisher.html?is-external=true) with basic rx operators that completes successfully by emitting **an element**, or with an error.
-4. implements the Reactive Streams specification.
+4. Implements the Reactive Streams specification.

 You can find details on [*GitHub*](https://github.com/reactor/reactor-core).